abhishekunique/weirdl_franka_interface/README.md

 conda activate polymetis-local
 python ~/iris_robots/run_server.py
 ```

+# Notes on Server
+Running the launch robot command uses the yaml file at
+`/home/panda5/fairo/polymetis/polymetis/conf/launch_robot.yaml`
+Also gives different options for choice of robot client.

+The file that determines the number of allowed automatic error recovery
+attempts is at
+` fairo/polymetis/polymetis/src/clients/franka_panda_client/franka_panda_client.cpp `
+And the constants used for all of this are here
+ `fairo/polymetis/polymetis/include/polymetis/clients/franka_panda_client.hpp`

+ As for the server warning themselves, the warning for exceed the threshold of
+ force is logged here
+`fairo/polymetis/polymetis/src/polymetis_server.cpp`
 # Demo Collection
 The repo should already have the module/submodule structure created
 so run the demo recording script as a module